doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - Install OmniDiskSweeper https://www.omnigroup.com/more
   - Download the version matching your macOS (e.g., 10.13)
   - Open the .dmg file and drag to the Applications folder link
-  - Quickly find large, unwanted files and sweep them tinto the trash
+  - Quickly find large, unwanted files and sweep them into the trash
 - TinkerTool 6 - https://www.bresink.com/osx/0TinkerTool6/download.php
   - Download the .dmg file, open it, drag the app to Applications
   - Easy access to customize the interface